youngboy/engine-docs/source/schema-history.md

 <h3 id="publish-schema">Publish schema</h3>

 Once you have the Apollo CLI installed, the next step is to publish your schema.
-The CLI can read a schema from a running GraphQL endpoint that does not have introspection disabled, or from a file with either the introspection query result, or an SDL of the schema. the quickest way to publish the current version of your schema is to run the following command:
+The CLI can read a schema from a running GraphQL endpoint that has introspection enabled, or from a file with either the introspection query result, or an SDL of the schema. the quickest way to publish the current version of your schema is to run the following command:

 ```bash
 apollo schema:publish --service="<ENGINE_API_KEY>" --endpoint="https://example.com/graphql"